LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ## version TBD
 *Released*: TBD
+* DataClassModel convert from Record to immerable
-* Convert DataClassModel to use immer and Data Class components to use produce
+* Update usages of DataClassModel in DataClassDesigner to use produce() for model updates
+* Update DataClassDesigner setState to use produce()
+* Revert change to default value for DomainDesign allowFileLinkProperties and allowAttachmentProperties

 ## version 0.56.0
 *Released*: 1 May 2020